Advanced Setup

 KOMODO_OIDC_ENABLED=trueKOMODO_OIDC_PROVIDER=https://<your Keycloak url>/realms/masteror replacemasterwith another realm if you don't want to use the default oneKOMODO_OIDC_CLIENT_ID=...what you specified asClient IDKOMODO_OIDC_CLIENT_SECRET=...that you copied from Keycloak

-Mount a config file
+Mount a Config File

 If you prefer to keep sensitive information out of environment variables, you can optionally